ling-zhou/sshaid/README.md

 common-options:
     -H, --Host hosts-file
-        line-format: host:user:password:port, never be with -h, no defaults.
+        line-format: host;user;password;port, do not use it with '-h', no default value.
-    -h, --host host:user:password:port
+    -h, --host host;user;password;port
-        never be with -H, no defaults.
+        do not use it with '-H', no default value.
     -u, --user default-user
         optional, defaults to 'root'.
     -p, --password default-password